Use a business credit card for flexible business financing and earn rewards on your business purchases.

 What to watch out for

 Paying interest is an additional business cost.
-With your personal credit card, you probably don’t pay much attention to the amount of interest you pay.
-However, with a business credit card, interest is an item that you need to account for in your financial documents.
+With a business credit card, interest is an item that you need to account for in your financial documents.

 Positive payments may not appear on your credit report.
 Credit reporting with business credit cards varies, with some credit card issuers reporting both positive and negative account details and others reporting only negative details like missed payments.

 Your personal credit score is required, too.
-Even though you’re applying for a business credit card, most credit card issuers will also ask for the personal social security number of the person using the credit card.
+Even though you’re applying for a business credit card, most credit card issuers will also ask for your Social Security number.
 If you have a bad personal credit history, your application for a business credit card can be denied.

 Personal liability.
 Since most business credit cards require a personal guaranty, you are on the hook for the credit card payments if your business cannot afford to repay the balance.